 WHY CHOOSE US?

-Dominion Tax Law is a Canadian law firm that has restricted its practice to Canadian income tax.
+Dominion Tax Law is a Canadian law firm that has restricted its practice to Canadian income tax, trusts, and estates.
 It is an independent firm with offices in Toronto, Ontario and Calgary, Alberta but serving clients across all provinces of Canada.
 Our tax lawyers can assist with all Canadian income tax issues faced by individuals, trusts, partnerships & corporations.
-We serve both Canadian residents, and non-residents with connections to Canada.
+We serve both Canadian residents and non-residents with connections to Canada.

 - Canadian Tax and Trusts

 - Tax Advising for Cross-Border Mergers and Acquisitions

 - Canadian Tax Planning for Wealth Transfer from Other Countries

 - Voluntary Disclosures